PikachuPenial/Titanmod/PATCHNOTES.md

 - Spectating is no longer possible if you are on a respawn timer

 - Fixed incorrect attachment description for the QBZ-97 5.56 conversion

+- New end of match quotes from community members